+Thanks for checking out our jobs page.
 We welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.

-Closing date for applications is 5.00 pm on Thursday 16 July 2015
+The closing date for applications is 5.00 pm on Monday 30 October 2017

 Equal opportunities and diversity